eegg/school-policies-and-procedures/src/safeguarding.rst

 We regularly use the Internet in the nursery, because it has many educational benefits.
 In order to minimise the risk of children coming across unsuitable material, we provide constant supervision, and we use only a filtered service, selected links, and child-friendly search engines.
-Parents are asked to sign authorisation for their child to use the Internet.
 We also seek parental permission before using photographs of children or their work on the nursery’s website, or in newsletters and other publications.